 Does font size impact SEO?

 Yes, it does impact your SEO.
-In fact, a simple tweak to your theme’s settings page or your stylesheet has the potential to improve your website SEO, RPM, and user experience in a way you didn’t imagine.
-Not only that but also changing the font size is easy and fast.
-If conversant with word processors or print world, you will have no challenge tweaking font size.
+In fact, a simple tweak to your theme’s settings page or your stylesheet has the potential to improve your website SEO, conversion and user experience in a way you didn’t imagine.
+Improving your font size is normally easy.

 The internet is a different world from print and word processors world in many different ways, and fonts are no different.
 For that reason, it is vital to define the font size in web-specific terms.